GIScience/gis-training-resource-center/content/Modul_3/en_qgis_data_classification.md

 name: basic classification
 align: center
 ---
+Basic classification.
+Source:
 ```

 ## Single symbol classification

 By default, QGIS visualizes all layers in the `Single symbol` setting.
-This means all the features of a layer are visualised the same.
+This means all the features of a layer are visualized the same.
 In this setting, you can change many parameters like colour or opacity __but you can not classify any data!__

 <video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/Single_symbol_video.mp4"></video>

 __To adjust the style of a layer...__
-1. Right-click on your layer
+1. Right-click on your layer.
-2. Click on `Symbology`
+2. Click on `Symbology`.
-3. Confirm that the layer setting is on `Single Symbol`
+3. Confirm that the layer setting is on `Single Symbol`.
 4. Select the colour of your choice in the drop-down menu.
-For more colour options select in the drop-down menu `Choose Color`
+For more colour options select in the drop-down menu `Choose Color`.
 5. *Optional*:.
 You can adjust the opacity/ transparency of the layer.
-This can be very useful when you want to show multiple overlapping layers
+This can be very useful when you want to show multiple overlapping layers.
 6. *Optional*: Here you can set the unit type.
-This is usefull when you want for example visualize points in a certain size.
+This is useful when you want to visualize points in a certain size, for example.
-7. Optional.
-Here you can find standard and previously used styles quickly.
+7. *Optional:* Here you can find standard and previously used styles quickly.
-8. Clic__k `Apply` to put your adjustment into effect.
+8. Click `Apply` to put your adjustment into effect.
 9. Click `OK` to close the window.